 Private Land Conservation.
 Natural resource questions related to private lands that attract congressional attention are many and varied.
 Some center on the effects of private land uses on natural resources, especially in rural areas.
 Agricultural production - including crop and livestock production - occupies about 41% of land in the lower 48 states, according to the National Agricultural Statistics Service of the Department of Agriculture (USDA).
-It can contribute to pesticide and nutrient runoff, soil erosion, air pollution, and loss of wildlife habitat.
+Production techniques can contribute to pesticide and nutrient runoff, soil erosion, air pollution, and loss of wildlife habitat.
 USDA administers many voluntary programs which provide technical assistance, funding, education, and research to help farmers address these problems.
 Some programs pay producers to retire lands that have high resource values, such as wetlands, while other programs help producers grow crops in ways that protect resources and environmental conditions.
-About 40 million acres of land (10% of all cropland) is retired through federal conservation programs, using multi-year rental agreements or easements.
-USDA states that its programs have reduced soil erosion and increased wetland area.
-However, the effect of its programs on nutrient and pesticide runoff and other problems has not been well measured.
-Many of these conservation programs expire in FY2007, and the 109th Congress is discussing them as it starts to consider alternative policies for the next farm bill.
+About 40 million acres of land (10% of all cropland) is retired through federal conservation programs, using multiyear rental agreements or easements.
+USDA has initiated a program to more precisely measure the effects of conservation programs on environmental problems, such as soil erosion and nutrient and pesticide runoff.
+Many of these conservation programs expire in FY2007, and the 109th Congress is discussing them as it holds field hearings and starts to consider alternative policies for the next farm bill.